Lloyds Bank ready for share sale after return to profit

 Banking and political sources expect a second sale of Lloyds' shares to institutions such as pension funds and insurers in March or April followed by a larger offer including retail investors later in the year.

-Shares in Lloyds, which have more than doubled over the past two years, were down 4 percent at 0945 GMT as analysts anticipated a possible stock overhang with the government share sale approaching.
+Shares in Lloyds, which have more than doubled over the past two years, were down 4 percent at 4.45 a.m.
+ET as analysts anticipated a possible stock overhang with the government share sale approaching.
 Any offer to retail investors would need to be made at a discount to the market price.

 "(The) investment case is unaltered.
 However, (Lloyds) shares may flat-line ahead of any government placing," Numis analyst Mike Trippitt said.

-The Unite union on Thursday criticised a 2 percent pay rise for staff at branches and call centres this year at Lloyds, which has cut more than 35,000 jobs since its bailout.
+The Unite union on Thursday criticized a 2 percent pay rise for staff at branches and call centers this year at Lloyds, which has cut more than 35,000 jobs since its bailout.

 "The CEO's 1.7 million bonus, on top of shares worth millions awarded at the end of October are a kick in the teeth to the taxpayer, and to hard-working staff who don't know if they will be next in line for the chop from one day to the next," Unite national officer Rob Macgregor said.